 - Intellectual property

-Any entity that collects, stores, utilizes, or distributes information in any capacity is subject to the governance of local and federal laws, and likely, additional internal policies and procedures.
+Furthermore, any entity that collects, stores, utilizes, or distributes information in any capacity is subject to the governance of local and federal laws, and likely, additional internal policies and procedures.
 The process of regulating how, when, why, and for whom this data is collected, stored, or shared becomes increasingly difficult and complex over time.
 Another key point, this is especially true as regulations evolve.

-At SUURV Technologies, compliance is of the utmost importance to our operations.
+Rest assured, compliance is of the utmost importance to our operations at SUURV technologies.
 Why?
 The lack of compliance poses an astronomical risk to businesses when they operate outside of the approved policies.
-We strive to ensure that each of our customers remain well within all compliance regulations.
+Bottom line, we strive to ensure that each of our customers remain well within all compliance regulations.
 In addition, we provide the tools to ensure that compliance is not only in place but enforced.

 We care about compliance and deliver through these Industry standards and regulations.